galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 #### *Simple* scripts

 - Ideal for simple R/Bash/Python/.... scripts with a few user supplied parameters and a few i/o history files.
-The script can easily be modified to respond to default empty parameters as if they had not been passed so conditionals and related tricks are not needed.
+- The script can easily be modified to respond to default empty parameters as if they had not been passed, so conditionals and related tricks requiring manual coding may be avoided.
-- For many Conda dependencies, wrappers need conditionals and other tool XML constructs that are not easy to generate automatically so while some may be manageable, complex ones will often not be possible.
+- For many Conda dependencies, wrappers need conditionals and other tool XML constructs that are not easy to generate automatically
+    - While some simple dependencies may be manageable, complex ones will likely not be suitable for the Toolfactory.
 - Galaxy developer tools for building tools include Planemo and the new Galaxy Language Server in VCS.
-These are far more flexible than the ToolFactory
+    - These are far more flexible than the ToolFactory
     - They are recommended for full time tool developers in Galaxy willing to learn to use them and needing the flexibility and power.
 - *The ToolFactory is for developers and bioinformaticians not yet familiar with those far more flexible tools.
 Sometimes the scripts they want to wrap are simple enough for the ToolFactory.*
 - Compared to the recommended Galaxy developer tool development software
     - Much easier to learn to use a form driven automated code generator